SimpleITK/SimpleITK/docs/source/IO.rst

 ===============

 In SimpleITK, transformation files can be written in several different formats.
-Just like there are numerous IOs for images, there are several for transforms, including TxtTransformIO, MINCTransformIO, HDF5TransformIO, and MatlabTransformIO (although this list can be extended as well).
+Just as there are numerous IOs for images, there are several for transforms, including TxtTransformIO, MINCTransformIO, HDF5TransformIO, and MatlabTransformIO (although this list can be extended as well).
 These support a variety of file formats, including .txt, .tfm, .xfm, .hdf and .mat.

-Because of their size, displacement fields may require more careful attention.
+Because of the size of displacement fields, writing them may require more careful attention.
 To save a displacement field we recommend using one of the binary transformation file formats (e.g. .hdf, .mat).
 Saving it in a text based format results in significantly larger files and longer IO runtimes.
 Another option is to save the displacement field found in a DisplacementFieldTransform object as an image (.nrrd, .nhdr, .mha, .mhd, .nii, .nii.gz).

-Take for example of a transformation written to and read from a file in Python:
+Here is a simple example of creating a transformation, writing it to a file, reading it back, and then comparing the results.

 .. tabs::
   .. tab:: C#